worldlydev/Norwegian-Saily-Store/README.md

 # Known Issues

 - Freezing on some Chimera/Electra jailbreak
-- May cause UIPasteBoard to freeze system wide (Need confirm)
 - Download may failed and we still have the file cause dpkg not to read it
 - dpkg depends may not handled in right way

 # Road Map

 - Auth surface between daemon and Application
 - Package Payments
 - Package depends provides conflict replace support
 - Package depends provides conflict replace overwrite
 - Setting page redesign
 - A better search page
 - News Repo featured
 - Generating News Repo and upload with GitHub OAuth

 - Finished RootlessJB Support

-# Installation
+# Cooking Development Installation

 - Install cocoaPods
 - (Optional) Comment this line -> # source 'https://cdn.cocoapods.org/'
 - pod install
 - Build it and run

 ---> Daemon may not run on macOS or and x86 devices, and required to comment some lines in build scripts.